 Unicorns are one of the most friendly, magical, gentle creatures that grace toy shelves, come to life in picture books and star in children's television shows.
 Embracing a world full of mystical creatures can cultivate a child's sense of wonder and comfort in imaginary play.
 The origin of unicorns can be traced back to the earliest civilizations with carvings of giant beasts with horse-like bodies and a large, pointed horns projecting from the tops of their heads.
 Some historians have found representations of the mythical animals in religious drawings and written works.
 Here are some fascinating unicorn facts kids will be interested in reading.

+Kids are often captivated by learning about unicorn history.
+Unicorns hold a special magical appeal and represent enchanting themes that draw children in.
+These mythical creatures are inherently magical, and kids are naturally fascinated by worlds of fantasy and wonder.
+Exploring unicorn history, even though it's mythical, lets them dive deeper into an imaginative realm where anything feels possible.
+The idea of their horns having magical healing powers or their connection to rainbows and mystical environments truly sparks their imagination.
 Unicorns are friendly creatures that possess healing powers through their magical horns.
-Be sure to check out the most adorable plush gifts for little ones who love these magical creatures.
 Here is some incredible unicorn history for children with imaginations that stretch deep into a land of fantasy.
 Celtic mythology, from which the most popular version of unicorns in children's books and movies is derived, presents the unicorn as a symbol of purity, innocence, and magic.
 Learn all about this mystical creature's special powers and roles in mythology, movies, and legends.

-Chinese culture recognizes unicorns as a spiritual creature.
+(1) Chinese culture recognizes unicorns as spiritual creatures.

 They believed these horns would give them good luck, healing, and even the ability to fly.
 In reality, the horns they purchased belonged to narwhals or rhinos.
 Members of the royal family reputedly paid huge sums of money, equal to the price of a castle.
 A fully intact unicorn horn represented a symbol of wealth and prestige.
 But even more important, the horns were considered the most effective and powerful defense against plague and disease, much more progressive than other medicine available during that time.